Gowron: Concept and development

-Prior to his casting as Gowron, Robert O'Reilly appeared in the Star Trek: The Next Generation first season episode "Manhunt" as a character referred to as Scarface.
+Prior to his casting as Gowron, Robert O'Reilly appeared in the Star Trek: The Next Generation second season episode "Manhunt" as a character referred to as Scarface.
 When casting was underway for the Jonathan Frakes directed episode "Reunion", Frakes was looking for an actor who could portray a Klingon with a sense of humour.
 O'Reilly later remarked that he was considered because of what he called "that crazy loon eyeball thing".
 He went directly from a performance of King Lear where he portrayed the character Edmund, and introduced elements of that character into the Klingon.
 O'Reilly described Gowron's initial appearances as being "the only one with honor, and he was sort of a crazed warrior who did not want to be anywhere near 'hew-mons'".
 He felt that like Edmund, Gowron was an outsider who became a leader.
 He said that they were "very, very similar in nature", and said that this set the character apart from the other Klingons who had appeared on the show until that point.
 Michael Westmore was in charge of designing the prosthetics for O'Reilly's performances as Gowron, describing it as one of his favourites of all the Klingons he's worked on because of the beard that comes down the side of his face.

 O'Reilly made his first appearance in Star Trek: Deep Space Nine in the third season episode "The House of Quark".
 Writer Ronald D. Moore explained that his work on the episode came about because of his previous work on the Klingon-centric The Next Generation episode "Sins of the Father", and was pleased to bring over elements from his previous series—including Gowron.
 O'Reilly felt lucky to appear in the episode, as it was the expectation of many actors who played recurring characters in The Next Generation that they wouldn't transition to Deep Space Nine.
 Outside of Star Trek, O'Reilly appeared in character for an advert for Hallmark Cards to promote a Klingon Bird of Prey starship Christmas ornament.